 The majority of U.S. states charge a sales tax on retail goods and services.
 New York state is no different.
-The state’s sales tax is relatively low but once you add on taxes from individual counties and cities, it can add up to a substantial chunk of change.
-Read on as we explain what New York sales tax is and how it differs across the state.
+The state’s sales tax is relatively low, but once you add on taxes from individual counties and cities, it can add up to a substantial chunk of change.
+Let’s review what New York sales tax is and how it differs across the state.

 A financial advisor could help optimize your tax strategy for your financial needs and goals.
 Find a financial advisor today.

-In the state of New York, the sales tax that you pay can range from 7% to 8.875% with most counties and cities charging a sales tax of 8%.
+In New York, sales tax rates typically range from 4% to 8.875%, with most counties and cities imposing a rate of 8.25%.

-Counties in the metropolitan commuter transportation district (MCTD) also collect a sales tax of 0.375%.
-This applies to all taxable sales within the counties of Bronx, Kings (Brooklyn), New York (Manhattan), Queens, Richmond (Staten Island), Dutchess, Nassau, Orange, Putnam, Rockland, Suffolk, Westchester.
+Counties in the Metropolitan Commuter Transportation District (MCTD) also collect an additional 0.375% sales tax.
+This surcharge applies to all taxable sales within the following counties: Bronx, Kings (Brooklyn), New York (Manhattan), Queens, Richmond (Staten Island), Dutchess, Nassau, Orange, Putnam, Rockland, Suffolk, and Westchester.

 Sales Tax in New York Counties